Larisa19/neuroblastome/README.md

 |__results
 ## Use
 ### Analysis
-1. The sequencing files can be downloaded using fastq-dump:
+1. Downloading the fastq sequences, split files in R1 and R2 and zip them:

     fastq-dump SRR12904716 --split-files --gzip

-3. QC step was done with fastqc and save in the folder _fastqc-results_:
+3. QC step and save files in folder _fastqc-results_:

     fastqc *.gz --o fastqc_results